About Spotlight indexing

 After Spotlight completes its index, your Mac and its fans should return to a normal idle state.
 In some cases, indexing can take several hours.
 After the initial indexing activity, Spotlight updates its index only for files that change.

-To confirm Spotlight is indexing:
+To confirm that Spotlight is indexing your computer's drive:

 - Click the magnifying glass icon in the upper-right corner of your display.

 - If Spotlight is indexing, a message and a progress bar will appear.
 The magnifying glass will also have a tiny dot in the middle.